Notts house parties are so loose that marriages are breaking up around Lenton

 According to this letter sent to everyone

-The letter, delivered to students in Lenton this Wednesday by members of the council, talks about the "corrosive impact that anti-social behaviour attached to large scale house parties has", and blames students' parties for "loss of sleep, impact on work, matrimonial breakdowns, mental health and children's education being harmed".
+The letter, delivered to students in Lenton by members of the council, talks about the "corrosive impact that anti-social behaviour attached to large scale house parties has", and blames students' parties for "loss of sleep, impact on work, matrimonial breakdowns, mental health and children's education being harmed".

 Later in the letter, the council threatens students with "custodial sentences" if fines are not paid, "preventing access to all individuals, including those who habitually live at that address" for up to 3 months – potentially leaving students homeless if they throw a house party.

 The parting comment urges students to reconsider any planned house parties, threatening "serious personal consequences".

 Read the letter below: